gradle/gradle/design-docs/managed-model.md

         }
     }

-- Apply consistently to all model elements of type `PolymorphicDomainObjectContainer`.
 - Add factory to mix in Groovy DSL and state checking, share with managed types and managed set.
 - Verify:
     - Can apply rule to all elements in container using DSL